Proper Washing, Drying Technique and Car Wash Tips

 Wash Tools

 Another option is a Sheepskin Wash Mitt.
 Sheepskin is extremely soft and plush.
 The fibers are gentle on the paint while the nap is deep enough to accommodate loose dirt and sand so they do not rub against the vehicle.
-Because sheepskin is natural, it does not last as long as a Microfiber mitts.
-However, for luxurious softness, you can’t beat the texture of sheepskin.
+Because sheepskin is natural, it does not last as long as a microfiber mitt.
+However, for luxurious softness, you can't beat the texture of sheepskin.

 Boar’s Hair Brushes are another option that enthusiasts are raving about.
 These paint-safe brushes are made with real boar’s hair!
 They hold a tremendous amount of soapy water and they provide excellent scrubbing ability.
 Plus, the hairs release dirt back into the wash water easily, so it doesn’t wind up back on your vehicle.